adityarc19/Ball-images-classifier/README.md

 [p]: https://github.com/adityarc19/Book-Genre-classifier/blob/master/images/WhatsApp%20Image%202020-07-14%20at%2012.38.41%20AM.jpeg

-So I got a final accuracy of **98.7%** which is pretty amazing considering that our data was randomly scraped from Google Images which was very unclean.
+So I got an accuracy of **98.7%** which is pretty amazing considering that our data was randomly scraped from Google Images which was very unclean.

 ### Evaluation